fvalka/sigmet-map/README.md

-# Plot SIGMETs, AIRMETs and METARs on a map
+# Plot SIGMETs, AIRMETs and METARs on a Map
 This program retrieves the US SIGMETS, US CWAs, international SIGMETS and  METARs from the aviationweather.gov GeoJSON web services and plots a map containing  the SIGMETs, AIRMETs and METARs fligth category received.